All Episodes

 Why would you put something in vaccines?

-I was actually just uh doing some YouTube uh uh you'd gone on for so long, I was checking my emails.
+You've gone on for so long, I was checking my email.

-I hope it was me that it wasn't even one of my videos that you were checking.
+It wasn't even one of my videos that you were checking.

-Uh and I don't even always want to predict everything.
+And I don't even always want to predict everything.

 This person who threatens assassination, that's been a big piece of my work.

-And where it crossed over here, and l I'll tell you literally where it crossed over, is I was asked by clients to do a report on COVID at the very beginning of COVID.
+And where it crossed over here, and I'll tell you literally where it crossed over, is I was asked by clients to do a report on COVID at the very beginning of COVID.

 Over 60 die.